Mahmood discography

-Italian singer Mahmood has released two studio albums, one extended play, nineteen singles (including two as a featured artist) and eleven music videos.
+Italian singer Mahmood has released three studio albums, one extended play, nineteen singles as primary artist and eleven music videos.
 After winning the 69th Sanremo Music Festival with his number one single "Soldi", he released his debut studio album, Gioventù bruciata in February 2019, which topped the Italian albums chart.
 "Soldi" also became a hit in several European countries.
 In April 2019, Mahmood was featured on the number one single "Calipso" by Charlie Charles and Dardust.
 Between 2019 and 2020, he also released the singles "Barrio", "Rapide", "Moonlight popolare" and "Dorado", all of which entered the top ten in Italy.
+"Tuta gold", the lead single from his third studio album Nei letti degli altri (2024), was the best-selling song in Italy of 2024.

 Mahmood frequently appeared as a featured artists in tracks by Italian hip hop artists such as Gué Pequeno and Marracash.
-He also penned songs for Italian pop singers, including Marco Mengoni, Francesca Michielin and Elodie.
+He also co-wrote songs with other Italian pop singers, including Marco Mengoni, Francesca Michielin and Elodie.